 It’s a common misconception that Italian Greyhounds – or ‘Iggies’ – cannot be toilet trained.
 Many people struggle for months, with few accidents occurring in the home regularly.
-They are notoriously difficult to train, it’s true – but it can be done!
-Italian Greyhound pups need extra care and support to overcome their toilet training challenges.
+They are notoriously difficult to train, but it can be done!
+Italian Greyhound pups need extra care and support to overcome toilet training challenges.

-However, the 48% do prove the point that they can be potty trained.
+However, the 48% prove that they can be potty trained.
 It is possible!
-But you will need to stick to your training and have a great deal of patience.
+But you will need to stick to your training and have great patience.

 Italian Greyhounds may actually be slightly easier to potty train than their standard-sized counterparts.

 Greyhounds are usually bred to be racers.
-This often means that they spend the first few years of their lives living outside in a pen, rather than as a house pet.
+This often means they spend the first few years of their lives outside in a pen, rather than as a house pet.

 By the time they are adopted later on, they are at a stage where they are already an adult and it is much more difficult to complete proper training.

 These habits have been passed down to Italian Greyhounds.
-The Greyhound’s bladder, being small anyway due to their stature for racing, and the lack of any in-built instinct for toilet training means that it takes them much longer to learn.
+The Greyhound’s bladder is small anyway due to their stature for racing, and the lack of any in-built instinct for toilet training means that it takes them much longer to learn.